aktin/p21-script/README.md

 * the semicolon `;` is used as a separator for data fields
 * the comma `,` is used as a separator for decimals

-The import process is divided into two steps: A verification of the files (`verify_file`) to be imported and the file import itself (`import_file`).
-The script can only be executed with one process at a time.
 The processes look like following:

 ![sequence diagram](./docs/activity.png)